diotsonev91/MusicMarketSoftUNI/README.md

 The project is organized into two main folders:

 - **Frontend/**: Contains the Angular application code for the user interface and client-side logic.
-- **Backend/**: Contains the Node.js/Express server code, MongoDB configurations, and Firebase storage integration.
+- **Backend/**: Contains the Node.js/Express server code, MongoDB configurations.

 ## Features (Planned)

 - **Public Part**: Browse ads without logging in.
-- **Private Part**: Post, edit, and manage ads (for registered users).
+- **Private Part**: Post, edit,chat with users and manage ads (for registered users).
 - **Search and Filter**: Find specific instruments or equipment by category, condition, or other criteria.
 - **User Profiles**: View and manage personal ads, connect with other users.